jweissman/orsino/playtesting.md

 [ ] Show detailed breakdown of dungeons/rooms/actual vs effect CR (maybe separate spec for module runner?)
 [ ] Wildnerness: Collect herbs, hear birdcalls...
 ---
-[ ] Track playerAligned as _well_ as playerControlled (sort of captured by being on the team of the player but this isn't passed along with combatant in all cases...)
+[ ] Track playerAligned as _well_ as playerControlled (sort of captured by being on the team of the player but this isn't passed along with combatant in all cases... -- we can always check for allegiance effects but a little subtle i guess?)
-[ ] Adjust status durations check so that they expire at end of _turn_ not _round_?
 ---
-[ ] Spawn appropriate gear for PCs (spellbooks for mages, holy symbols for clerics, lockpicking tool for thieves) [ ] Enemy saves should at least be presented clearly (okay for this to be '...but nothing happened' but ideal to say 'x made their save!' or similar)
+[ ] Spawn appropriate gear for PCs (spellbooks for mages, holy symbols for clerics, lockpicking tool for thieves -- think this is roughly done but could be improved)
 [ ] Would be nice to let _all_ PCs attempt to interact/examine/search
 [ ] Maybe charm is dispelled if the charmer dies??
-[ ] Creatures could escape _before_ the round starts (so they don't display in party listing) [ ] Humanize room names on describe room
-[ ] Aggregate lists of features since it's possible to get _two_ polluted fountains
+---
+[ ] Disable summon abilities if you already have 6 allied creatures (alive or dead...)
+[ ] Would be nice to have more narrow utilty-cleric abilities (neutralize poison, remove paralysis, ultimately a high-level 'heal' which fixes status effects AND brings health back...)
+[ ] Was seeing 0-damage attacks on elite units (maybe something to do with DR but a 0-damage attack is a miss, although we could gloss as 'graze' or something?)
+[ ] Should permit player to _leave_ the dungeon (currently they _can_ but have to flee?
+Also maybe we've disabled flee for them to focus autoplay)

 ## Fixed
 [x] Temple/shrine to local deity to get a blessing